 Recently, she co-authored and co-edited “Mon cher Mithra.”
 La Correspondance entre Franz Cumont et Alfred Loisy, 2 vol., Mémoires de l’Académie des Inscriptions et Belles-Lettres (Paris, 2019) with Corinne Bonnet & Danny Praet, and she authored Alfred Loisy and the Making of History of Religions.
-A Study of the Development of Comparative Religion in the Early 20th Century (forthcoming with De Gruyter, 2020).
+A Study of the Development of Comparative Religion in the Early 20th Century (De Gruyter, 2020), which received the 2020 Jan Gillis Award of the Royal Flemish Academy of Belgium for Science and the Arts.

 For a full overview of my teaching activities, please check my CV (pdf, right hand side of this webpage).